Multiple Arrests Made in Child Exploitation Operation

 The hard work of our detectives, along with those from the Loudoun County Sheriff’s Office and Special Agents with the Federal Bureau of Investigation , resulted in the arrest of eight offenders.
 Approximately 25 local and federal criminal charges were placed, including, solicitation of a minor, solicitation of a minor for prostitution, attempted indecent liberties with a minor (including a registered sex offender), and drug possession charges.

-Seven suspects are listed below; the eighth has been intentionally withheld due to an ongoing investigation.
+Six suspects are listed below; the Seventh has been intentionally withheld due to an ongoing investigation.

 Arrest photographs appear below the name of the arrested.

 Joseph Selkow Garcia (30) Woodbridge, Virginia.
 Indecent Liberties, Computer Solicitation.

 Joshua Veary (23) Reston, Virginia.
 Three counts of Computer Solicitation.